AdobeDocs/campaign-web.en/help/v8/direct-mail/send-direct-mail.md

 ## Test your direct mail delivery {#test-push}

+what is sent as proof ? the extraction file or the mail to the provider?

 Using **Adobe Campaign**, you have the ability to send proofs before sending them to your main audience.
 This step is important in validating your delivery and identifying any issues.

 Test recipients can review elements such as personalization settings, ensuring optimal performance and detecting any errors.
 This process helps you refine and optimize your extraction file before reaching your main audience.
 [Learn how to send proofs](../preview-test/test-deliveries.md#subscribers)